astan-hue/GE-IT-Skills-portfolio/README.md

 # Tagline

-To be a successful entrepreneur and make an impact in society, by uplifting the livelihood of regular people.
+Uplifting the livelihood of regular people.

 ## About Me